Hadeelyousef/IOT_Task1_Robot-Interface/README.md

 **robot_arm.sql:** which is a database file.

-- It also contains a picture of the interface.
+- It also contains a picture of the interface and a video showing how it works.